Things to see and do - Saint-Hyacinthe

 Erected in 1927, this unusual brick gate with its two towers commemorates the first 11 mayors of Saint-Hyacinthe.
 It was inaugurated to celebrate the 100th birthday of the Honourable Georges-Casimir Dessaulles, who held the office of mayor from 1868 ..

-This elegant, Romanesque-inspired cathedral (1878) is flanked by 50m/164ft stone towers topped by slender copper steeples.
-The Neoclassical interior, featuring an 1885 Casavant organ, was redecorated in 1942, 1964 and 1999.
-Ozias Leduc painted The Et..
+This elegant, Romanesque-inspired cathedral (inaugurated in 1880) is flanked by 50m/164ft slender stone towers topped by copper steeples.
+The Neoclassical interior, home to an 1885 Casavant organ, was redecorated in 1942, 1964 and 1999.
+Ozias Leduc p..